 Ketchup — the tomato based version — was initially introduced to the Philippines by American colonists.
 But during World War II, when food was scarce and imports were limited, there were no tomatoes available to produce traditional ketchup.
 Enter Maria Ylagan Orosa.

 The Philippines-born Orosa studied chemistry in America.
 Following her studies, Orosa returned to the Philippines, where she worked on inventions that would transform the nation of islands into a more “more self-sufficient and sustaining” society, according to a profile of Orosa on Food52.
 She helped fend off starvation and malnutrition during war time with one of her most important inventions, soyalac, a nutritious powdered soybean supplement.
 She also invented a special oven called the palayok, which can be heated on coals and therefore used without access to electricity.

 Orosa’s recipes often integrated locally abundant ingredients like cassava, coconut, and tamarind.
 It was a stroke of genius to incorporate bananas, one of the most plentiful crops in the Philippines, into a condiment.
 She was the first person to combine mashed bananas and vinegar into a condiment, which quickly became popular among home cooks in the Philippines.

 Magdalo V. Francisco, who claimed to be working on his own recipe for the condiment in 1938, was the first to commercialize banana ketchup with his Mafran brand, according to Esquire.

-How to use banana ketchup
+How to use banana sauce